Hubert Hurkacz: 2018: First major match wins and Next Generation ATP Finals

-2019: First ATP title and top 40 debut
+2019: First ATP Tour title and top 40 debut

 Hurkacz started his season at the Maharashtra Open in Pune, India.
 He continued at the Canberra Challenger, where he won the title after defeating Ilya Ivashka in the final.
 Hurkacz followed that up by making his debut at the Australian Open.
 He faced one of the best servers on the Tour, drawing Ivo Karlović in the opening round at Melbourne Park.
 After winning the first set, Hurkacz lost the match in four sets, all of which were tiebreakers.
 At the Dubai Championships, he defeated Corentin Moutet in the first round and then went on to win against No. 1 seeded player, Kei Nishikori, which marked his first ever win against a top 10 player.
 Hurkacz lost in the quarterfinals in three sets to the eventual runner-up of the tournament, Stefanos Tsitsipas.

 In March, Hurkacz played at the Indian Wells Open, where he made it to the quarterfinals of an ATP Masters 1000 event for the first time in his career.
 On his way to the quarterfinals, he defeated Kei Nishikori in the third round and Denis Shapovalov in the fourth round.
 In the quarterfinals, he lost to Roger Federer.
 Following Indian Wells, Hurkacz achieved a new career high singles ranking of world No. 54.
 He continued at Miami, where he defeated Matteo Berrettini in first round.
 In the second round, Hurkacz took down the 2019 Indian Wells Open champion Dominic Thiem, in straight sets, before falling to Félix Auger-Aliassime in the third round.

 At the Madrid Open, Hurkacz defeated Alex de Minaur and Lucas Pouille.
 He lost to Alexander Zverev in the third round after winning the first set.
 He continued at the French Open, where he lost to world No. 1, Novak Djokovic, in the first round.

 Hurkacz later produced an upset in the first round of the Eastbourne International, with a victory over seventh seed Marco Cecchinato in just over an hour.
 He then defeated Steve Johnson in the second round.
 In the quarterfinals Hurkacz lost a tight match against the eventual champion Taylor Fritz.

 For the first time in his career, Hurkacz reached the third round of a Grand Slam.
 At Wimbledon, he defeated Dušan Lajović and Leonardo Mayer to set up a third-round match with world No. 1 Djokovic.
 For two sets, Hurkacz gave Djokovic all he could handle before eventually succumbing to the top seed in four sets.
 At the Rogers Cup, Hurkacz defeated Taylor Fritz and Stefanos Tsitsipas before losing his third-round match to Gaël Monfils.
 Two weeks later, Hurkacz defeated Benoît Paire to win his first ATP title in Winston-Salem.
 In October, Hurkacz prevailed over Monfils in straight sets in the second round of the Shanghai Masters.
 In the third round he lost to Stefanos Tsitsipas.